-BigPulse is responsible for the processing of Personal Data it receives, under the Privacy Shield Framework, and any subsequent transfer to a third party acting as an agent on its behalf.
-BigPulse complies with the Privacy Shield Principles for all onward transfers of personal data from the EU, including the onward transfer liability provisions.
+BigPulse is responsible for the processing of personal data it receives, under the DPF, and subsequently transfers to a third party acting as an agent on its behalf.
+BigPulse complies with the DPF Principles for all onward transfers of personal data from the EU and the UK, including the onward transfer liability provisions.

-With respect to Personal Data received or transferred pursuant to the Privacy Shield Framework, BigPulse is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, BigPulse may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+The Federal Trade Commission has jurisdiction over BigPulse’s compliance with the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
+In certain situations, BigPulse may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Also every time you visit the Platform BigPulse may automatically collect any of the following information: Technical information, including the Internet protocol (IP) address used to connect your computer to the internet, domain name and country which requests information, the files requested, browser type and version, browser plug-in types and versions, operating system and platform; and information about your visit, including the full Uniform Resource Locators (URL) clickstream to, through and from our site (including date and time), length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page.